 Put a pan on a medium heat and add the butter to the pan.
 Soften the onion in the butter for 2-3 mins, add garlic, cook another 2-3 mins until onion starting to brown slightly but stir regularly so it doesn't burn.

-Add rice and cook briefly to ensure well coated by the butter.
-Add the wine/vermouth and stir as the liquid is absorbed.
+Add the rice and cook briefly to ensure well coated by the butter.
+Then add the wine/vermouth and stir as the liquid is absorbed.

 Add the stock a bit at a time so that you cover the rice as you top it up (around ½ to 1 cup at a time), adding more as the last is absorbed.
 Season with a little salt and pepper.
 Stir now and again as the rice cooks - I generally only stir as liquid is absorbed initially but then a little more towards the end when it tends to stick to the bottom more.
 In all it takes around 20mins.